Lake Opuatia: Birds

 Canada goose, fernbirds, yellowhammer, chaffinch, riroriro, swallow, pheasant, pūkeko, mallard, harrier and shag have all been recorded in the area.

 The lake has been a venue for duck shooters since at least 1921.

 Restoration

 In 2000 Regional Council agreed to mitigate the effect of flood protection works near Mercer by restoring Opuatia Wetland and flooding 60 ha more frequently.
-Gorse and willow were sprayed with herbicide and cabbage trees, karamu, manuka, mingimingi, poataniwha, Coprosma rhamnoides, pokaka, flax, Astelia grandis, gahnia, Coprosma tenuicaulis, kahikatea and matai were planted from 2006.
+Gorse and willow were sprayed with herbicide and cabbage trees, karamu, manuka, mingimingi, poataniwha, Coprosma rhamnoides, pokaka, flax, Astelia grandis, gahnia, Coprosma tenuicaulis, kahikatea and mataī were planted from 2006.
 A further 10,000 plants have since gone in to reduce nutrients flowing from farmland to wetland.

 Opuatia Stream

 There is no surface link between the lake and the stream, which flows nearby, and the lake and bog are generally fed by rainwater, except during unusually high floods, when water backs up from the Waikato.

 The stream rises near Ponganui Road, about 30 km up from the lake.
 A water quality monitoring site, about 8 km from the headwaters, has water classified as in the worst 25% for like sites in respect of bacteria, clarity and nitrogen.
 Planting, fencing and goat control have been done in the 18251 ha upper catchment to improve the water quality.

 The stream was navigable for about 8 km to Glen Murray landing, built about 1895, where Opuatia had a post office in 1911.